Lebanon Entry Requirements

 Includes

-How to Apply: Apply through Lebanese General Security website or through a Lebanese sponsor.
-Processing typically takes 5-15 business days.
+How to Apply: Apply through General Security website 7-10 days before travel.
+Processing typically 2-3 business days

 Arrival Process